With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreAutumn Ridge is one of mental health facilities in Portland, Oregon, located at 13850 Se Autumn Ridge Terrace, 97267 zip code.
 Autumn Ridge provides residential treatment.
-Autumn Ridge provides dialectical behavior therapy, psychotropic medication and cognitive behavioral therapy to adults.
+Autumn Ridge provides dialectical behavior therapy, group therapy and activity therapy to adults.
 Autumn Ridge also supports people with serious mental illness.
-Additional services provided at Autumn Ridge include case management, psychosocial rehabilitation services and housing services.
+Additional services provided at Autumn Ridge include case management, housing services and psychosocial rehabilitation services.

 Learn MoreKellogg Creek is a mental health treatment clinic in Portland, Oregon, located at 4199 Se King Road, in the 97222 zip code.
 Kellogg Creek provides residential treatment.
-Kellogg Creek provides behavior modification, cognitive behavioral therapy and activity therapy to adults, young adults and seniors 65 or older.
+Kellogg Creek provides behavior modification, group therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
 Kellogg Creek also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided by Kellogg Creek consist of case management, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Additional services provided by Kellogg Creek consist of psychosocial rehabilitation services, supported employment and case management.

 Learn MoreWillamette Rose Rtf is a mental health facility in Portland, OR, located at 12505 Se Raymond Street, 97236 zip code area.
 Willamette Rose Rtf provides residential treatment.
-Willamette Rose Rtf provides cognitive behavioral therapy, psychotropic medication and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Willamette Rose Rtf provides cognitive behavioral therapy, activity therapy and behavior modification to adults, young adults and seniors 65 or older.
 Willamette Rose Rtf also supports people with PTSD, people with trauma and people with serious mental illness.
-Additional services offered by Willamette Rose Rtf consist of vocational rehabilitation services, housing services and family psychoeducation.
+Additional services offered by Willamette Rose Rtf consist of education services, suicide prevention services and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.